 We have funded and continue to fund the development of the Project and general working capital needs through our cash on hand and proceeds from the issuances of equity.
 As discussed above in "Overview of Significant Events - Preferred Equity Offerings," in August 2018, we sold an aggregate of 50,000 shares of Series A Preferred Stock at \$1,000.00 per share for an aggregate purchase price of \$50 million and we issued an additional 1,000 shares of Series A Preferred Stock in aggregate to Series A Preferred Stock Purchasers, together with the Series A Warrants.
-In September 2018, we sold an aggregate of 29,055 shares of Series B Preferred Stock at \$1,000.00 per share for an aggregate purchase price of \$29.055 million and we issued an additional 581 shares of Series B Preferred Stock in aggregate to the Series B Preferred Stock Purchasers, together with the Series B Warrants.
+In September 2018, we sold an aggregate of 29,055 shares of Series B Preferred Stock at \$1,000.00 per share for an aggregate to the Series B Preferred Stock at \$1,000.00 per share for an aggregate to the Series B Preferred Stock at \$1,000.00 per share for an aggregate to the Series B Preferred Stock at \$1,000.00 per share for an aggregate to the Series B Preferred Stock at \$1,000.00 per share for an aggregate to the Series B Preferred Stock at \$1,000.00 per share for an aggregate to the Series B Preferred Stock at \$1,000.00 per share for an aggregate to the Series B Preferred Stock at \$1,000.00 per share for an aggregate to the Series B Preferred Stock Purchasers, together with the Series B Warrants.
 Our capital resources consisted of approximately \$3.2 million of cash and cash equivalents and \$72.5 million of investment securities as of December 31, 2018.